English Language

 Goals

-Achieving an excellent level of scientific research both theoretically and practically.
+3- Achieving a distinguished level of scientific research at both the theoretical and applied levels.

 Vision